Sunday, January 24, 2010

 The console on the left is a German music box that plays Kerzenwalzer, or Auld Lang Syne.
 On today's blog, http://diepuppenstubensammlerin.blogspot.com/ has a catalog picture of Bodo Hennig furniture showing this radio, so it's possible this is a Bodo Hennig product.
 On the right is a radio made by Lynnfield-Blockhouse during the late 1940's or early 1950's.

 On the back row left is a Barton radio/phonograph console circa 1970's.
-The small dark plastic TV/radio unit was made by Plasco, 1948.
-The large dark plastic console was made by Ideal for their Young Decorator series in 1951.
+Skipping the blonde model, the small dark plastic TV/radio unit was made by Plasco, 1948.
+The large dark plastic console on the end was made by Ideal for their Young Decorator series in 1951.
 Marx made the 2 red units, 3/4 and 1/2 scale, while the aqua console is Canadian Eagle.
 In front is a Lundby radio/phonograph.

 In 1947, the Ideal Company produced and sold this dollhouse console as one of their specialty pieces.